-In the bond portfolios, the credit instruments are valued on the basis of the interest rates and the credit spreads, which are considered as market parameters like interest rates and foreign exchange risk.
-The risk on the issuer of the instruments is also a market risk, called issuer risk.
+In fixed-income trading books, credit instruments are valued on the basis of bond yields and credit spreads, which represent market parameters in the same way as interest rates or foreign exchange rates.
+The credit risk arising on the issuer of the debt instrument is therefore a component of market risk known as issuer risk.